Laicheng0830/CNNs_Net/README.md

 3.learnrate,Too big: loss explodes, or nan,If the learning rate is set too high, it will cause problems of running and flying (loss suddenly remains big);too small: half a day loss is not reflected (however, it is also the case that LR needs to be reduced.
 Here, the intermediate results of visualization network are not weights, which have effects.
 The visualized results of the two are different.

+4.bathsize,If the batchsize is too small, it will not converge